 fsckas a recovery option can be useful, but it comes with risks and isn’t guaranteed to work, so consider it a last resort method of data recovery.
 We recommend taking a snapshot of your Droplet first.
 If the recovery causes data loss, you can restore from the snapshot and try again or use a different method.

-After it completes, you have to mount the filesystem into your environment using option
+After it completes, mount the filesystem into your environment using option

-1 in order to access your files.
-This is because that Linux environment is running from the ISO image, not from the Droplet.
+1 to access your files.
+You need to access your files this way because the Linux environment is running from the ISO image, not from the Droplet.
 Your disk image is detected and mounted under

 /mnt in the recovery environment.
 Then use option

 6 to enter the interactive shell and look for recovered files in the

 Once your Droplet is prepared, you can offload your files onto a remote machine (like another Droplet or another physical machine).
 You can use SFTP from the command line or with an SFTP client like Filezilla.
 Use the temporary password in the recovery menu when you set up the connection.